Babsbarokah/Where-s-Fluffy-C4-System-Architecture/README.md

 ## Overview

+**Where's Fluffy?** is a design case study developed during an ArchitectHer Kata session.
+The project focuses on building a user-centric, secure, and scalable solution for finding lost pets.
+The platform aims to integrate real-time tracking, photo-verified sightings, and a rewards mechanism across web and mobile applications.

+This repository includes:
+- C4 model diagrams (System Context, Container, Component levels)
+- Team collaboration insights
+- Tools & practices used
+- Project reflections, learnings, and next steps

+---

 Where's Flufy is a project that addresses a meaningful, real-world challenge, helping reunite pet owners with their lost pets using a scalable, intuitive platform.

 This was a team effort during an Architecture Kata session.
 Together, we discussed use cases, documentation, architecture trade-offs, and best practices, challenged assumptions, iterated on the C4 model, and shared feedback.